HumeAI/expressive-tts-arena/README.md

 Expressive TTS Arena is an open-source web application that enables users to compare text-to-speech outputs with a focus on expressiveness rather than just audio quality.
 Built with [Gradio](https://www.gradio.app/), it provides a seamless interface for generating and comparing speech synthesis from different providers, including Hume AI and ElevenLabs.

 ## Features
-- Text generation using Claude AI for creating expressive content.
+- Text generation using Claude 3.5 Sonnet by Anthropic for creating expressive content.
 - Direct text input or AI-assisted text generation.
-- Comparative analysis of different TTS engines.
+- Comparative analysis of different TTS outputs.
 - Simple voting mechanism for preferred outputs.
-- Random voice selection from multiple providers.
-- Real-time speech synthesis comparison.

 ## Prerequisites